Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Feature availables right now

 - Login with an existing Epic Games account
-- Install/Uninstall Games of your Library
+- Install/Uninstall Games
+- Import an already installed game
 - Update installed Games
-- Import an already installed game
+- Repair installed Games
 - Multiple downloads at the same time
 - Play games using the default wine and default prefix
 - Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs)